 Please note: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

-Getting around Rome with baby
+Getting around Rome with baby or toddlers

 To make your stay less stressful, I highly recommend picking accommodation in the centre so you don’t have to rely on public transport and always have a carrier with you.